 Creating an accessible and inclusive website isn’t a simple checkbox exercise.
 It’s a process.
 After all, websites are forever changing.
 Maintaining digital accessibility is part of the journey too.

-On 21st October at 1pm (BST) we'll be hosting a webinar with the Department of Work and Pensions (DWP).
-During the session, we'll walk you through an 8 step plan to creating and managing accessible websites and content.
+We recently hosted a webinar with the Department of Work and Pensions (DWP).
+During the session, we walk you through an 8 step plan to creating and managing accessible websites and content.

 Ryan Graham, Chief Technical Officer, Texthelp